AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

             return "\n".join(p for p in parts if p)

         # A single-turn rollout environment from the dataset — a prompt dataset is
-        # just an env, hosted on one shared server by ServedEnvFactory.
+        # just an env, driven in-process by RolloutEnv.local.
         class PromptDataset:
-            """Single-turn dataset env: serve a question on reset, score it on step."""
+            """Single-turn dataset env: a question on reset, a score on step."""

             def __init__(self, questions, answers, reward_fn, prompt_builder,
                          test_questions=None, test_answers=None):